rakshitchoudhary/FastFaceDetection/README.md

 ### Which platforms does it support?

-#### HTML5/Browser – Javascript (works in Chrome/Firefox/Edge/Opera/Safari 11)
-Run the index.html on a local server.

-#### iOS - ObjectiveC/C++
-Open the Xcode project.
-Attach your iOS device and run the example app on your device.

 #### Android - Java
 Open the Android Studio project.
 Attach your Android device and run the example app on your device.

-#### macOS - C++ utilizing OpenCV for camera access and drawing
-Have [OpenCV](http://opencv.org/) brewed (opencv3) on your system.
-Open the Xcode project and just run it on your Mac.

-#### Windows - C++ utilizing OpenCV for camera access and drawing
-Good luck in trying to compile [OpenCV](http://opencv.org/) for your Windows.
-Update the Visual Studio (2017) project properties that mention
-OpenCV.
-Then run the Release x64 target.
-Fingers crossed!

-#### Adobe AIR - Actionscript 3 on Windows, macOS, iOS and Android
-Use your preferred IDE.
-Add the src folder and the ANE itself to your class path and run the example class on your desired device (not in a simulator).
-Unfortunately we had to discontinue Flash Player (SWF in browser) support.

 ### Technical overview